purescript/documentation/guides/Getting-Started.md

 #### Conclusion

 That's all for this post.
-We've seen how to use enough of the basics of Pulp and `psci` to compile, execute and test simple PureScript programs.
+We've seen how to use enough of the basics of Pulp and `purs repl` to compile, execute and test simple PureScript programs.

 Until next time...